-By posting this recipe I am entering a recipe contest sponsored by the Wild Blueberry Association of North America and I am eligible to win prizes associated with the contest.
+By posting the Wildest Blueberry Smoothie Latte recipe I am entering a recipe contest sponsored by the Wild Blueberry Association of North America and I am eligible to win prizes associated with the contest.
 I was not compensated for my time.

 Baby it’s cold outside!
 Get out the warm wool sweaters, favorite fleece lined boots and the blender.
 Blender?
 Yes, I said blender because we are making smoothies.
 Believe it or not winter is one of the most popular times of the year for smoothie making because it fits right in with those healthy new year resolutions.
 Smoothies are the easy way to pack more nutrition into your diet.